Has your girlfriend had a positive pregnancy test?

 A woman’s body goes through many changes in the nine months of pregnancy.
 In the initial weeks following conception, your partner may not experience any pregnancy symptoms.
 A missed period is often the first symptom of pregnancy.
 Once implantation has occurred many women report other symptoms such as breast tenderness, tiredness, nausea, and increased urination.
 Though there are many other possible symptoms, these common symptoms can impact your partner’s daily routine and she may need your help and support during this time.
 Your presence, support, and help can provide great comfort to your partner as she adjusts to her changing body and hormones.
 Certainly, the physical part of the process impacts the mom, but as the father, you can be a part of a crucial support system for her.

-Ideas to help support your partner may include:
+Ideas to help support your pregnancy girlfriend may include:

 Not sure where to start?
 We can help.